Permanent Diaconate

 FAQ's

 Deacons are best described by who they are rather than by what they do.
-Men who are ordained to the diaconate promise to live out the charism of service to God’s people through the Word, Sacrament and Charity for the rest of their lives.
+Men who are ordained to the diaconate promise to live out the charism of service to God’s people through the Word, Liturgy and Charity for the rest of their lives.
 The role of the deacon is to be a helper of the bishops and priests and to proclaim by his life the Church’s call to serve the needs of others.
 The deacon is the animator and promoter of what the community of faith must be: a community of service.

 • Emotional maturity